zzhangjii/learning-library/workshops/journey4-adwc/LabGuide3.md

 ![](./images/300/snap0014656.jpg)

 -   The final screen reflects all your choices made in the Wizard.
-Click **FINISH** to load the data into table *CHANNELS_LOCAL*.
+Click **FINISH** to load the data into your newly created table *CHANNELS_LOCAL*.
+If you don't see it in your object tree under Tables, right click on Tables and hit refresh.

  ![](./images/300/snap0014657.jpg)